 Yes and no. YES, you can work after internship hours are over (evenings and weekends).
 NO, you cannot get paid for the hours you spend as an intern.
 The rule is that you may not replace a full-time employee while training as an intern.
 As an intern we have an expectation that your time and focus are given toward learning and gaining practice experience during your rotation hours.

 Who should I ask to write references for me?

 You should request reference letters and recommendations from people who know your commitment to dietetics and who can comment on your skills, education and performance in the field.
 At least one reference should be from an employer from a time when you worked in a dietetics-related job (it doesn't have to be a current employer) and another letter should be from a professor who knows your academic work.
+It is not inappropriate to ask a prospective reference if they can give you a good recommendation.
+If they cannot give you a good recommendation, you should ask someone else.
 See How to Apply for more information.

 I'm an international student and have questions regarding a visa.
 Who should I contact?

 International students should contact the Utah State University Office of Global Engagement at globalengagement.usu.edu or by calling 435-797-1124 or emailing firstname.lastname@example.org.
 In addition to describing the specific issue you need assistance with, be sure to explain that you are applying to the USU Dietetic Internship.